-Because the underlying shares appreciated from the hypothetical initial share price to the hypothetical final share price and the return amount of \$50.00 per security results in a total return at maturity of 5.00%, which is less than the hypothetical maximum return at maturity of 40.00%, your payment at maturity in this scenario would be equal to \$1,050.00 per security.
+Because the underlying shares appreciated from the hypothetical initial share price to the hypothetical final share price, your total return on the securities at maturity would equal the hypothetical upside return at maturity of 36.25%.

-Example 2-Upside Scenario B. The hypothetical final share price is \$128.45 (a 60.00% increase from the hypothetical initial share price), which is greater than the hypothetical initial share price.
+Example 2-Upside Scenario B. The hypothetical final share price is \$150.00 (an approximately 50.00% increase from the hypothetical initial share price), which is greater than the hypothetical initial share price by more than the hypothetical upside return at maturity of 36.25%.